Landing Page Optimization

 - Create a sense of urgency

-- Use color combination that makes your CTA stands out
+- Use a color combination that makes your CTA stands out

 - Go with large and legible text size.